 We charge an asset-based management fee for our advisory services.
 In addition, we offer standalone financial planning services for a fixed fee.
-Generally, our annual management fee varies between 1.00% and 0.15%.
+Generally, our annual management fee varies between 1.25% and 0.20%.
 SMA bills management fees quarterly in arrears, which are deducted from your account.
 SMA may negotiate a base fee higher than the minimum fee due to the complexity of certain relationships.
 The advisory fee does not include fees related to brokerage commissions, transaction fees, and other related account costs and various expenses.
 SMA's advisory fees are asset-based.
 Therefore, the more assets there are in your advisory account, the more you will pay in fees; thus, the firm may have an incentive to encourage you to increase the assets in your account.
 Other fees and costs are also deducted from your account and will appear on your quarterly statement that you receive from your broker and/or custodian bank.
 Fees and costs will reduce any amount of money you make on your investments over time.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
-For additional information, please see Item 5- Fees and Compensation in Form ADV Part 2A accessible at the following link.
-Sage ADV 2A
+For additional information, see Item 5 of our Form ADV Part 2A brochure.